 Code Title Credits

 Foundation courses (6 credits)

 HI-910 Study and Writing of History 3

 History Research Seminar 3

 Distribution History courses (18 credits)

 US History Electives 6

 European History Electives 6

 Non-US/Non-European History Electives 6

-Minor Concentration in History or a related field (dev eloped in consultation with advisor) (9 credits)
+Minor Concentration in History or a related field (deve eloped in consultation with advisor) (9 credits)

-The capstone of the program is the presentation of a portfolio.
-Students will present the portfolio to the graduate coordinator at a meeting after all course work has been completed.
-The portfolio should include five papers, plus an introductory narrative that reflects upon the student's program as a whole, provides the necessary context for understanding the five papers, and explains why those particular papers were chosen.
-One of the papers must be a research paper incorporating primary sources.
-In addition, the papers should represent work in U.S. History, European History, Non-U.S/Non-European History, and the Minor Concentration.
+after all course work has been completed.
+The portfol the student's program as a whole, provides the neces papers were chosen.
+One of the papers must be a res portfolio.
+Students will present the portfolio to the graduate coordinator at a meeting lio should include five papers, plus an introductory narrative that reflects upon sary context for understanding the five papers, and explains why those particular earch paper incorporating primary sources.
+In addition, the papers should represent European History, and the Minor Concentration.
 The portfolio will be assessed by 9

+Total Credits 33